wilbowma/cur/README.md

 `#cur` on Freenode.

 ## Advanced mode:
-You can actually get away with v6.12, but you'll have issues with locally built documentation.
+You can actually get away with v6.12, and maybe as far back as v6.6 according to Travis, but you'll have issues with locally built documentation.
 Cur is distributed as several packages.
-`cur-lib` provides the implementation and all standard libraries; this works fine in Racket v6.12.
+`cur-lib` provides the implementation and all standard libraries; this works fine in Racket v6.6--7.0.
-`cur-doc` provides the documentation, most of this works fine in v6.12, but some examples in the documentation do not run in the sandbox correctly.
+`cur-doc` provides the documentation; most of this works fine in pre v7.0, but some examples in the documentation do not run in the sandbox correctly except in v7.0.
-`cur-test` provides a test suite and examples, this works fine in Racket v6.12.
+`cur-test` provides a test suite and examples; this works fine in Racket v6.6--v7.0.

 You can install the individual packages from the Racket package server, or from local copies of the
 files: